Rokem/TTS_Custom_2D_Figurine/README.md

 Oh and feel free to use these in your own mods, just drop me a shout out if you do :D

 ## CHANGELOG
 2/20/2020 - Tinting now only applies to figurine base.
-Fixed seam issues.
+Minimized seam issues.
 8/20/2018 - Updated the instructions within the mod to make them clearer to understand.
 3/4/2018 - Updated the description with even better instructions.
 4/2/2017 - New Two-Sided Version!
 It spawns in backwards, don't ask why.